-To open the tool, select the Search & Code tab and from there Expert Search.
+To open the tool, select Code > Search & Code > Regular Expression Search f rom the main menu.

-Select documents or document groups that you want to search and click Continue.

-Select whether the base unit for the search and the later coding should be:
+- Select documents or document groups that you want to search and click Continue. - Select whether the base unit for the search and the later coding should be: - paragraphs - sentences

-- paragraphs

-- sentences

-- words

-• the exact match
+- words - the exact match